utelecon/utelecon.github.io/src/pages/en/slack/discount.md

 ### Upgrade to Paid Plan

 *If you perform the following operations before your application for the the "Slack for Education" program has been approved, your fee will not be discounted.
-Please make sure that you proceed with the following steps only after you receive the notification of approval.
+Please make sure that you proceed with the following steps **only after you receive the notification of approval**.

 1. Press "Workspace settings" in the "Settings & administration" menu in the upper left corner of the workspace screen.
 1. Press "Billing" in the menu on the left.